 Unfortunately, illness and injury make up the largest number of claims we receive from travellers to Australia.

 Thankfully, our TravelCare policy insures you for unlimited medical and evacuation expenses that arise due to unexpected events while you’re in Australia.

 Am I covered for stolen or damaged phones, cameras and laptops?

 Behind illness and injury, stolen and damaged valuables are the second most common claim we see from travellers to Australia.
 You may expect pickpocketing to be a greater risk in the marketplaces of South-East Asia than in the modern cities of Sydney or Melbourne, however travellers should keep their guard up as Australia isn’t immune to petty thieves.

 Stolen valuables can take the shine off any holiday, which is why our TravelCare policy covers you for personal items that are lost, stolen or damaged as a result from an unexpected event.

 Australia has enough endless highways and scenic coast routes to satisfy any traveller with a taste for the open road.
 In fact, travelling by car from Sydney to Perth takes over 40 hours of driving time!

 Your Aussie road trip may not be this extreme, but it’s important that you prepare carefully even for short journeys on the road.
-Our TravelCare policy covers you for rental car excess of up to $5,000 if you have an accident, but your cover depends on a few things:
+Our TravelCare policy covers you for rental car excess of up to $5,000 per journey if you have an accident, but your cover depends on a few things including:

 - That you hire your vehicle from a licensed rental car agency